jamieroszel22/vibewrite/PHASE1_LOG.md

 ## Layout updated so LLM controls are always visible without scrolling; responsive design for different screen sizes.
 ## Theme toggle (light/dark) now works reliably and remembers user preference.

+## Improved code block readability in dark mode: code blocks now have a dark background and light text for better contrast.
+## Usability: Pressing Enter in the Draft Prompt field now submits the prompt (unless Shift is held for a newline).

 ---

 *Phase 1 complete!
 Ready to iterate, experiment, and expand.*